 How much does a drone cost?

-Aside from military-use drones which are not for commercial sale, the most expensive reported drone is the EHang 184, a concept drone from Chinese tech company EHang.
+Aside from military-use drones which are not for commercial sale, the most expensive reported drone is the EHang 184, a sort of “flying taxi” concept drone from Chinese tech company EHang.
 The price for this large, autonomous, passenger-carrying quadcopter drone is $300,000.

-Augmented Aerigon Drone + Phantom Flex4K – most expensive camera drone
+Augmented Aerigon Drone, the most expensive camera drone

-The most expensive camera drone is the Augmented Aerigon Drone + Phantom Flex4K.
-This premium drone was custom-built by BRAINFARM so that the Intuitive Aerial Aerigon drone could support the Phantom Flex4K camera drone and costs $250,000!
+The most expensive camera drone is the Augmented Aerigon Drone, priced at $250,000.
+This premium drone was custom-built by BRAINFARM in order to carry the Phantom Flex4K, a professional, high-speed camera for filmmaking.

 The cheapest drones can be found for under $20 USD.
 These are typically toy drones, however.